khairulalom/SOC/README.md

 # Open-Source Based SOC: A Future of Empowerment
 The future of SOCs is open-source, and this project is your gateway to that future.
 Embrace the cost-effectiveness, flexibility, and community-driven power to build a security watchtower that empowers your organization to stand tall against the ever-evolving threats of the digital age.
+My Project Designed for Security Analysts and all SOC audiences who wants to play with implementation and explore the Modern SOC architecture.Here used all the tools/components are Open-Source based and fully free of costs.
 ## Why Open-Source?
 Building an open-source SOC doesn't mean compromising on functionality.There's a plethora of powerful tools available to cover all aspects of security operations.
 Open source brings transparency, flexibility, and a vibrant community to the table, offering several advantages:
 * Cost-Effective: Ditch the hefty price tags and embrace free, community-driven tools.
 Security shouldn't be a privilege reserved for the financially fortified.